-Products of combustion must not be allowed to enter the living space.
+Holes in the vent pipe or heat exchanger can cause products of combustion to enter the home.
+Replace the vent pipe or heat exchanger if leaks are found.
 Failure to prevent products of combustion from being circulated into the living space can create potentially hazardous conditions including carbon monoxide poisoning that could result in personal injury or death.

-Vent System
+Combustion Air and Vent System

-Check the vent pipe to ensure that it is not corroded or blocked by debris.
-Any corroded section of vent pipe must be replaced, and any obstruction or blockage must be removed prior to operating the furnace.
+Check the combustion air and vent pipe to ensure that it is not damaged, corroded or blocked by debris.
+Any damaged section of vent pipe must be replaced, and any obstruction or blockage must be removed prior to operating the furnace.